Civil Engineering BSCIV / Civil Engineering MSCE

 Must achieve grade of B or better.

-For students writing an M.S. thesis, these nine credits should consist of six research credits (CIVE 997) and three thesis credits (CIVE 898).
-Full time Masters students are encouraged to do a thesis.
-Students opting not to do a thesis will be required to complete an additional 9.0 graduate technical elective credits from the list above, therefore, the total graduate technical elective credits required will be 21.0.
+For students writing an master’s thesis, nine credits should consist of a minimum of 8 research credits (CIVE 997) and a minimum of 1 thesis credit (CIVE 898).
+Full time master’s students are encouraged to do a thesis.
+Students opting not to do a thesis could do a research project which would consist of a minimum of 5 research credits (CIVE 997) and a minimum of 1 thesis credit (CIVE 898) or would require the completion of an additional 9.0 graduate technical elective credits from the list above, therefore, the total graduate technical elective credits required will be 21.0.

 Writing-Intensive Course Requirements